anshumanbh/brutesubs/README.md

 * Implement Directory bruteforcing
 * Possibly extend the framework to include automation of more tools and such
 * Split big wordlists to be able to improve the speed
+* Notify new subdomains discovered by sending emails/SMS.
+Checking out assetnote for this